 Without a Board Meeting, the Board may take any action required, or permitted, to be taken at a Board Meeting if the action is taken by all directors; and evidenced by one (1), or more, written consents; describing the action taken; signed by each director; and included with the

 Unless the Director Written Consent specifies a different effective date, action taken by Director Written Consent is effective when the last director signs the Director Written Consent.
 A Director Written Consent has the effect of, and may be described as, a Board Meeting vote.

 The Board may create committees of the Board or members and appoint such persons to serve on the committees in the Board’s discretion.

 1. Conduct of Committee Meetings: The same rules shall apply to a committee as govern the Board unless otherwise provided by resolution creating the committee.

 2. Committee Authority: Except as prohibited or limited by Law, the Articles, or this By-law, the Board may authorize a Board committee to exercise Board authority and Member Committees may act as specified by the Board, but may not exercise Board authority.
-A committee may not act, to retire and refund Capital Credits and Affiliated Capital Credits; approve the Cooperative’s dissolution or merger, or the sale, pledge, or transfer of all, or substantially all, Cooperative Assets; elect, appoint, or remove directors, or fill any Board or committee vacancy, or adopt, amend, or repeal these By-laws.
+A committee may not act, to retire and refund Capital Credits and Affiliated Capital Credits; approve the Cooperative’s dissolution or merger, the sale, pledge, or transfer of all, or substantially all, Cooperative Assets; elect, appoint, or remove directors, or fill any Board or committee vacancy; or adopt, amend, or repeal these By-laws.

 SECTION 5.10 Executive Committee